-- 1. Generate the SMK. - 2.
+- 1. Generate the SMK, or Domain and CO Keys. - 2.
 Split and export two (2) sets of Recovery Key Shares. - 3.
-Reassemble and install the SMK at the other HSMs at the same KMF. - 4.
+Reassemble and install the SMK, or Domain and CO Keys in the other HSMs at the same KMF. - 4.
 Store Recovery Key Shares in tamper-evident bags.
-Two Recovery Key Shares, one from each set, MUST be stored in a tamper-evident bag. - 5.
-Distribute Recovery Key Shares to RKSHs. - 6.
-Reassemble and install the SMK shares at each other KMF which will be used for production.
+Two full sets of Recovery Key Shares MUST be stored in a tamper-evident bag. - 5.
+Distribute Recovery Key Shares to RKSHs.

+6. Reassemble and install the SMK or Domain and CO Key shares at each other KMF which will be used for production.